Will has lived in Thailand for several years and is aware of the many dangers that beset unwary visitors.

 Dangerous Animals in Thailand

-Let's face it, there is always a downside and it's always a good idea to be prepared for the bad things that might happen health and safety-wise.
+Let's face it, it's always a good idea to be prepared for the bad things that might happen health and safety-wise.

-The creatures described below certainly shouldn't discourage you from visiting one of the world's great holiday destinations.
+The creatures described below certainly shouldn't discourage you from visiting one of the world's great holiday destinations, Thailand.
 The sun, coral seas, welcoming people, spectacular landscapes and fantastic food more than compensate for the small risk of encountering something nasty.

 - Poisonous Snakes